MBmousavi/Velero-on-Openshift/README.md

 `oc adm policy add-scc-to-user privileged -z velero -n velero`

+By default a userland openshift namespace will not schedule pods on all nodes in the cluster.
+To schedule on all nodes the namespace needs an annotation:

+`oc annotate namespace velero openshift.io/node-selector=""`

 Create the credential file `credentials-velero`.
 The credentials must match the minio credentials you created before.

 ```